BasisResearch/chirho/docs/source/design_notes/observations.rst

 ..
     TODO need to also cite the predicate exchange thing here if we want to use this example?

-For example, to implement something like the relaxation in Omega’s (another PPL) predicate exchange meta-algorithm :cite:`tavares_2020, tavaresPredicateExchangeInference2019`, we could implement a new ``Reparam`` class that rewrites observed deterministic functions to approximate soft conditioning statements using a distance metric or positive semidefinite kernel and the ``factor`` primitive.
+For example, we could implement a new ``Reparam`` class that rewrites observed deterministic functions to approximate soft conditioning statements using a distance metric or positive semidefinite kernel and the ``factor`` primitive.
+This is useful when the observed value is, for example, a predicate of a random variable :cite:`tavaresPredicateExchangeInference2019`, or e.g. distributed according to a point mass.

 .. code:: python